Intro Email Phrases

 Sales reps should always strive to give more than they receive.
 Providing a quick strategy tip or insight can get the conversation flowing and immediately boosts the rep’s credibility.

-11) “I have an idea about … ”
+11. “I have an idea about … ”

 Different phrase, same idea.
 Who doesn’t love free advice?
 This is an easy way to engage the prospect in a meaningful conversation about a hot topic.

-12) “Congratulations on … ”
+12. “Congratulations on … ”

 Promotions and job changes are some of the most valuable trigger events for salespeople.
 Congratulating your prospect on accepting a new role or moving to a different company can quickly turn into a sales conversation if you play your cards right.

-13) “For more information, check out… ”
+13. “For more information, check out… ”

 Including links to relevant blog posts or research reports at the end of your email makes it easy for the prospect to discover more information on potential solutions to their specific problems, and positions you as someone who wants to help.

-14) “[Mutual Connection] mentioned me to that … ”
+14. “[Mutual Connection] mentioned me to that … ”

-As it turns out, you’re 4.2 times more likely to get an appointment if you share a personal connection with a prospect.
+According to Sales Benchmark Index, you’re 4.2 times more likely to get an appointment if you share a personal connection with a prospect.
 By referencing someone you both know you can improve the likelihood of a response, and ultimately spark a meaningful conversation.

-15) “How do you know [mutual connection]?”
+15. “How do you know [mutual connection]?”

 Similar to the phrase above, referencing a mutual connection can be very beneficial in starting up an exchange.
 A shared connection helps you build credibility, and gives you a natural “in.”

-16) “Did you know that … ?”
+16. “Did you know that … ?”

 By sharing interesting data with a prospect, the rep can position themselves as a source of valuable information.
 And if the data sheds light on a problem the prospect is struggling with?
 You’ve struck gold.

-17) “What did you think of … ?”
+17. “What did you think of … ?”

 By asking a potential buyer’s thoughts about a recent industry event or news, you’re not only starting a conversation with the prospect, but you’re also gathering vital information in regards to where they stand on certain issues.